104 N Trinity, Decatur TX 76234 (940) 627-4427

 mortgage, size of down payment, move-in deadline, or circumstances for buying

-know these details, maintain your poker face and keep your cards hidden with the
+to know these details, maintain your poker face and keep your cards hidden with

 #16 Measure twice, sign once